 LASP managed Mission Operations for Kepler and continues to do so for the K2 mission.

 LASP did not provide any instruments for the Kepler mission.

-For more information about the Kepler mission and mission operations at LASP, see:
+For more information about the Kepler and K2 missions and mission operations at LASP, see:

 Launch date: March 6, 2009

 Launch location: Kennedy Space Center, Cape Canaveral, Florida